 - Hybrids: Sativa and Indica are bred to create hybrid strains.
-Most patients try several strains before they settle on what works best for them, and very often it is a hybrid.
+Most patients try several strains before settling on what works best for them, and it is often a hybrid.
 Depending on the mix, they can treat a combination of symptoms.
-For example, the Indica can treat the chronic pain while the Sativa treats the pain-related depression.
+For example, Indica can treat chronic pain, while Sativa treats pain-related depression.

 The following list represents the input from reviewers and consumers.
 It is not offered as medical advice or endorsement:

 - Cancer: Arizona Western Light Purp has a spicy smell and grape taste.
 This hybrid is 50:50 Sativa: Indica with a high THC of 25%, that will lock you up for the rest of the evening.
 It will reduce insomnia, anxiety, and stress, so patients use it at night.
 But, because it increases appetite and reduces inflammatory pain, it is recommended for Cancer, Celiac Disease, gastroparesis, and eating disorders.